Ask Our Experts: Shower Water Temperature FluctuationsJune 9, 2015 | 5:52 pm

 For example, when a toilet flushes, it will pull cold water to fill up the tank.
 This can often cause a shower to become suddenly hot.
 On the other hand, if a dishwasher begins cycling to use hot water, it can cause a shower to become cold.

 Many homeowners have recently turned to tankless water heaters.
 These water heaters don’t store water for use.
 Instead, they create hot water on demand.
-Unfortunately, they may be prone to temperature fluctuations which are caused by cold water slipping through the system when the heater is switching modes.
+Unfortunately, tankless water heaters may also be prone to fluctuating temperatures, which can be caused by cold water slipping through the system when the heater is switching modes.

 Finally, as temperature-regulating valves age, they can start to fail to properly control the temperature.
 Additionally, many older valves were not designed to handle the kind of hot water usage that has become common in most 21st-century homes.
 Moreover, older valves lack temperature balance features, which are very effective at maintaining water temperature conditions when there are fluctuations within the plumbing.